-No ship at that time could be trusted to do right by the ponies for more than two weeks.
-They simply did not know to treat them.
+No ship at that time could be trusted to do right by the ponies for more than about two weeks.
+They simply did not know how to treat them.
 They might leave them above deck in bad weather.
-Their fur would keep them warm until the salt water splashed on them.
+Their fur would keep them warm until the salt water sprayed or splashed on them.
 Then they would freeze and sometimes the sailors would put them in the hold standing in several inches of bilge water and leave them there for a week and that would eat away at their legs until the skin died.
 Then the flesh fell off and the pony would die.
 If the sailors did treat them well then they would often fall in love with them and not want to let them go.
 They made up all kinds of stories until they found out the ponies really did cost a 'princely sum'.

 So it became a requirement that people had to send someone to pick up the ponies and it was often the child who would also learn to ride the pony.

 Our ponies were breed for dog like affection and friendship as well as intelligence and they had been breed that way for hundreds of years.
-It takes continuous close observation to keep those aspects of the breed line.
+It takes continuous close observation to keep up those aspects of the breed line.
 It takes a lot of time to figure out which is the smartest and friendliest of a hundred ponies as all but the most dominate male and a few mares 'dummy up' or else get rebellious.
 The horses have to all be separated for a week from the other horses before you can test them to see how good they learn.
 And there is no IQ test for horses...yet.
 Then finally their personality can be determined.
 So it takes a whole lot of time to breed the very best ponies in the world.

 I finally figured out what the candy was about but it only took me 400 years to do so!
 We could neither take or give gifts to those we taught.
 So I was placed in a dilemma by the queen.
 If a child offered a gift then we told them we would get beaten if we took it.
 We told them that the queen knew everything that happened (because she was the biggest witch on Earth, said the Vatican).
 Even if a girl left a hat and was going to return for another lesson in two days an uncle of mine would immediately take the hat to her and spend up to a half a day returning it.

 Queen Elizabeth must have already ordered the Exchequer to actually give me the gold for my spies before she found out I was 7 years old.
 Then the Exchequer found out that I was 7 years old and that I got the 'secrets' from other children.
 He did not know that we couldn't give gifts to the children or else he never would have done the next part.
 On his own he must have changed the order for gold to an order for the equal value in candy.
 That was almost 400 pounds of rare candy.
-All we knew is I that got a huge amount of candy delivered to me.
+All we knew is that I got a huge amount of candy delivered to me.
 And that it was for us to eat.

 We had never had sweets.
 Maybe a maple like syrup in porridge or oats occasionally and for about one week a year there were apples that were pretty sweet but that was all.

 Suddenly I had a huge amount of sweets.
 Nearly 400 pounds of candy.
 These were small candies.
 Before the first day was over I was so sick that I never wanted to see, eat or think about another candy ever again.
 It's been 400 years that I have kept it from my mind so my memory is vague.
-Mainly it is distorted from the viewpoint of an upset seven year old who has never put it in perspective as an adult.
+Mainly it is distorted from the viewpoint of an upset six year old who has never put it in perspective as an adult.

 Food was simple then, if it tasted bad you did not eat it or you could get sick.
 If it tasted good then you ate it.
 The more good it tasted, like fresh bread does, the more of it you would eat.
 It's just horse sense and we had lots of that.
 So we ate those candies for an hour and then were very sick for a day except for my aunt.
 She couldn't cook for three days but I think she might have stretched out her sickness a bit.